dginst/dginst-old.github.io/vision.md

 A generic data file can be _hashed_ to produce a short unique identifier, equivalent to its digital fingerprint.
-Such a fingerprint can be associated to a bitcoin transaction (of irrelevant amount) and hence registered on the blockchain in a block generated at a given time.
+Such a fingerprint can be associated to a bitcoin transaction and hence registered on the blockchain in a block generated at a given time.
 Therefore, the immutability of the bitcoin transaction registered on the blockchain implicitly provides time-stamping, proving the data